-Ghostwriting books for other people can help a writer add to their bottom line while working on his or her own creative projects - or it can be a writing profession unto itself.
+Ghostwriting books, blogs, newsletters, and articles for other people can help a writer add to their bottom line, even if they can't claim credit to the written words.
+The ghostwriting may include working on their own creative projects or it can be a writing profession unto itself.

 According to writer Marcia Layton Turner, founder and executive director of the Association of Ghostwriters, time-starved entrepreneurs, speakers, consultants, doctors, and corporate executives who want to blog, or develop a white paper, or write a book to raise their profile are relying more and more on behind-the-scenes writers, creating more opportunities in the marketplace for those who'd like to ghostwrite.